Note

 }

-Jarvis: The 'example_tool_function' has been called with two different tags, 'tag1' and 'tag2', in a way that they can execute in parallel.
+Jarvis: The 'example_tool_function' was called with two different tags, 'tag1' and 'tag2', and they executed in parallel.
 Here are the results:

 Structured Output¶